CodingDog67/Dockering-around/README_Kubernetes.md

     kubectl get services

-    minicube service deployment_name
+    minicube service deployment_name (to get ip to check app)

 * Scale a pod in run time for up or downscaling

     kubectl scale deployment/deployed_app_name --replicas=3

 * update a deployment, find current container name under kubernetes website.
-Pods tab in workloads. will only update if tag is different
+Pods tab in workloads. will only update if tag is different or if imagePullPolicy is set to "Always" to pull latest image always

     kubectl set image deployment/deployed_app_name container_name=dockerhub_name/updated_image:new_tag